Tourism and Travel Around the World : Beaches to Visit Worldwide Beaches to Visit Worldwide - Tourism and Travel Around the World

 Giant's Causeway Beach, Northern Ireland

-* There is a story that a giant built the causeway.
+• A legend says a giant built the causeway.

 Pfeiffer Beach is famous for its Keyhole Arch, which is a natural rock shape that frames the ocean view.
 There are times during the year where the sun sets and shines right through the arch, making a bright light to see.
 People take photos here and love nature.
 The beach also has special rock shapes made by the Pacific Ocean.
 The rough coast and big redwood trees make this a place you'll never forget.